chpoullet/bash-git-basics/README.md

 # Bash Basics

 ## Bash is a terminal window.
 It emulates a Linux environment.
-DevOps works on Linux.
+DevOps works on Linux environments.

 ## Bash is a language.